 By Julio Rivera,

-In the United States, the Biden administration announced a multi-agency program that create will hundreds of security-based registered apprenticeship programs earlier this summer.
-The US government hopes that the initiative will begin to help to address the critical lack of IT staffing in both the public and private sectors.
-The program will not come cheap however, as its $500 million price tag is being covered by the United States Commerce Department program known as the Good Jobs Challenge.
+To address these issues, the Biden administration has just rolled out a multi-agency initiative that is intended to create hundreds of new registered apprenticeship programs with private businesses that it hopes will address the serious lack of staffing in both the public and private sectors.
+The new program will draw its funding from the $500 million Commerce Department program known as the Good Jobs Challenge.

 Julio Rivera is a business and political strategist, the Editorial Director for Reactionary Times, and a political commentator and columnist.
 His writing, which is focused on cybersecurity and politics, has been published by numerous websites and he is regularly seen on National and International news programming.Tags: Commentary